oozcitak/xmlbuilder2/docs/pages/namespaces.md

 ### Namespace Defaults

 `xmlbuilder2` can automatically insert namespace defaults for all element and attributes.
 This is especially useful for MathML and SVG documents.
-For example, to create the yin and yang svg:
+For example, to create the yin and yang SVG:
 ```js
 const { create } = require('xmlbuilder2');